ethyca/fides/docs/fides/docs/fidesops/glossary.md

     - `Datasets` - Resources at the database level.
 Datasets can have many Collections.
     - `Collections` - A table, or a Collection of related data.
 Collections can have many Fields.
     - `Fields` - Attributes on Collections.

-## Fidesctl terms

-See the [fidesctl repo](https://github.com/ethyca/fides) for more information, but here's some fidesctl terms that might be helpful in fidesops.

 - `Manifest`: YAML files that describe different types of objects within Fides, with a high-level "privacy as code" language.

 - `Policy`: Different from a *fidesops* Policy, this controls what kinds of data you are permitted to commit to source code.
 For example, you might create a fidesctl policy that says, I am not going to allow any System that takes in provided contact information and uses it for marketing purposes.